zoehendershot/dp1-diy-spotify/README.md

 ### Create a new database

 If using the `mysql` CLI, enter this command, replacing `XXXX` with your UVA computing ID.
+Then issue the command to use the database you create.

     create database XXXXX;
+    use XXXXX;

 If using PhpMyAdmin, find the list of databases in the lefthand navigation and click on NEW.
 Provide your UVA computing ID as the name of the database and click CREATE.